Kuingsmile/PicList/currentVersion_en.md

 ### 🐛 Bug Fixes

+- Fixed the issue in the image preprocessing settings where variable values were not updated in a timely manner when setting a single image hosting.
 - Fixed the issue where the sort dropdown box on the management page displayed abnormally.
 - Fixed the issue where the image hosting list on the management page did not correctly highlight the currently selected item.
 - Fixed the issue where the markdown preview content on the management page did not render correctly.